PTRIGGS1775/HackingNotes/PNPT_Notes/1_Reconnaissance.md

 4. [followerwonk](https://followerwonk.com) | More social media searches
 5. [shodan](https://www.shodan.io/) | Crawls devices connected to the internet like websites, servers, and IoT.
 6. **sherlock** |  Python3 tool for searching peoples social media presence.
+7. [namecheck](https://www.namechk.com) | Helps you find taken usernames.

+## Image OSINT
+- Reverse Image Search
+    - images.google.com to upload the image and find source.
+    - tineye.com is a different tool, but same function.

+- Viewing EXIF Data
+    - jimpl.com.
+Drag and drop image.

+## Physical Location OSINT
+- Google satellite view to identify information about your location.
+- If you need to figure something like this out: https://somerandomstuff1.wordpress.com/2019/02/08/geoguessr-the-top-tips-tricks-and-techniques/